chainer/chainer/docs/source/contribution.rst

 (* These might be revision releases)

 The dates shown in the left-most column are relative to the release of ``X.0.0rc1``.
-In particular, each revision/minor release is made four weeks after the previous one of the same major version, and the pre-release of the upcoming major version is made at the same time.
+In particular, each revision/minor release is made around four weeks after the previous one of the same major version, and the pre-release of the upcoming major version is made at the same time.
 Whether these releases are revision or minor is determined based on the contents of each update.

-Note that there are only three stable releases for the versions ``X.x.x``.
+Note that there are only three stable releases for the versions ``X.x.x`` in the example table above.
+The number of stable releases may vary depending the development status of the following in this case ``Y`` and its number of required beta versions (a ``b`` followed by a number).
 During the parallel development of ``Y.0.0`` and ``Z.0.0a1``, the version ``Y`` is treated as an **almost-stable version** and ``Z`` is treated as a development version.

 If there is a critical bug found in ``X.x.x`` after stopping the development of version ``X``, we may release a hot-fix for this version at any time.